Migraine headaches and their treatment

 - About two-thirds of chronic migraine sufferers have the severity and number of attacks significantly reduced by Botulinum toxin A treatment, with about half of these having their pain almost completely removed.
 Unfortunately, for the remaining one-third, Botulinum toxin A is not effective.

-- Although Botulinum toxin A is officially recognised as a treatment for chronic migraine, this does not exclude the possibility that it may be effective in the treatment of other types of debilitating headache attacks.
+- Botulinum toxin A is officially recognised as a treatment for chronic migraine.

 - Results can be fast, taking effect within a week, or they can take several weeks for the full effects to develop.